RazEfron/planet_destroyer/README.md

 # Planet Destroyer

-Planet Destroyer is a shooting game that
+smooth shooting game where users can destroy planets to collect coins and progress through the levels.

 <img src="src/images/gif.gif" width="100%"/>